pwyf/ati/2018/agencies/uk-fco.md

 ---

-UK-FCO should aim for quarterly, if not monthly publication.
+The UK-FCO should aim for quarterly, if not monthly publication.

+It should make further improvements to its publication, to include further details on its budgets and finances.

+It should also start publishing performance related information, from objectives to results.

+To demonstrate the impact of transparency on development work, UK-FCO should take responsibility to promote the use of the data they publish, internally to promote coordination and effectiveness; and externally to explore online and in-person feedback loops, including at country level.

 ---